Independent · Consumer-first · Scottish

 Our verdict

-The Bobby Burns is the most overlooked great Scotch cocktail.
-It takes the Rob Roy's clean structure and adds a single herbal note that lifts the whole drink — the herbaceous, slightly honeyed Bénédictine character ties the spirit and vermouth together in a way nothing else quite manages.
+The Bobby Burns is the most overlooked great Scotch cocktail and the canonical Burns Night drink.
+The Bénédictine's herbaceous, slightly honeyed character is the entire point of the cocktail — it transforms the Scotch into something layered and aromatic in a way no other Scotch cocktail manages.
 If you only learn one Scotch cocktail beyond the Old Fashioned and Whisky Sour, this is the one.

 Honest take